Female hair loss can be caused by a multitude of factors, but do not fear, there are solutions available! Let’s delve into hair loss in women!

 Conditions that Lead to Hair Loss in Women

 A variety of conditions can cause hair loss.
 The most prevalent ones include anemia, thyroid issues, and pregnancy.
-Others consist of:

-- Ringworm, a contagious infection that can result in bald areas,
+- Ringworm, a contagious infection that can result in bald areas

 - Scalp maladies

-- Sexually transmissible diseases
+- Sexually transmissible diseases (STDs)

 - Extreme fever